micro164/AdvGame/README.md

 This is a simple text based game created using python.
 The two reasons for this game are just to have fun and increase my knowledge of the python language.

 Some things that need to be added:
-1. A forest to explore
+1. Work on forest
-2. Add enemies in the forest
+2. Word on fights with monsters
+3. Figure out experience points
+4. Figure out level ups
-3. Quests & general story of the game
+5. Quests & general story of the game

 How to run game:
 1. Clone the repository